 Remember: never buy credit from a door-step seller – it’s illegal.

 Where to charge your energy card or key

 Always top-up from recognised PayPoint, Payzone outlets or Post Office.
 Hand in your card or key and pay for the amount you want to credit.
 Remember to keep your receipt as proof of purchase and if it carries a ‘Credit Failed’ message ask the retailer to investigate why your card or key hasn’t been credited.

 Never purchase credit from a door-step seller – it’s illegal.
 We are aware of individuals posing as door-step sellers, selling prepayment credit for approximately half the price of the amount of electricity offered.
 However, this credit is illegal and is not authorised by EDF Energy.
 Any customer identified as having bought illegal credit will still be liable to their energy company for the full credit value – in effect paying twice, once to the unauthorised salesperson and then the full amount again to the supplier.
 Only the unauthorised door-step seller will benefit.

 If you can’t charge your energy card or key

-Only use emergency credit if you really have to – and if your electricity supply goes off, make sure you switch off all electrical equipment before you recharge your meter.
-If you run out of credit on your gas supply, switch off all gas appliances and follow the instructions and prompts displayed on your gas meter.
+Only use emergency credit if you really have to.
+If your electricity supply goes off, make sure you switch off all electrical equipment before you recharge your meter.
+If you run out of credit on your gas supply, switch off all gas appliances and follow the instructions and prompts on your gas meter.

 Lost or damaged energy cards or keys

-If you lose or damage your card or key we’ll replace it free of charge.
-If you need a second replacement we may charge you for it.
+If you lose or damage your card or key, simply get in touch with us we’ll replace it free of charge.
+If you need a second replacement we may charge you.